-The Alpine Botanical Garden at Monte Corno hosts over 400 species of mountain, Sub-alpine and Alpine flora, grouped into beds and micro-environments that represent the main vegetational areas of the so-called Altopiano dei Sette Comuni or Altopiano di Asiago – a beautiful mountain plateau at an average altitude of 1,000 metres in the province of Vicenza (Venetian Pre-Alps).
+The Alpine Botanical Garden at Monte Corno hosts over 400 species of mountain, Sub-alpine and Alpine flora, grouped into beds and micro-environments that represent the main vegetational areas of the so-called Altopiano dei Sette Comuni or Altopiano di Asiago – a beautiful mountain plateau at an average altitude of 1,000 metres in the province of Vicenza (Venetian Pre-Alps), Veneto region.

 The garden is part of a broader project supported by the local municipality of Lusiana – where the Botanical Garden is situated – for the purpose of conserving and valuing its history, culture and environment by means of five museum and heritage sites scattered throughout the territory.

 The Altopiano dei Sette Comuni is an open wide plateau, quadrangular in shape and situated between the Vicenza plain to the south and the Dolomites to the North, encircled by mountain massifs, boundaried to the west by the river Astico and by the river Brenta to the east, and cut by steep valleys.